CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 To create a VPN connection, you must create a customer gateway resource in AWS, which provides information to AWS about your customer gateway device.
 Next, you have to set up an Internet-routable IP address (static) of the customer gateway's external interface.

 The following diagram illustrates single VPN connections.
 The VPC has an attached virtual private gateway, and your remote network includes a customer gateway, which you must configure to enable the VPN connection.
 You set up the routing so that any traffic from the VPC bound for your network is routed to the virtual private gateway.

+## Site-to-Site VPN
+With AWS Site-to-Site VPN, you can connect to an Amazon VPC in the cloud the same way you connect to your branches.
+AWS Site-to-Site VPN establishes secure and private sessions with IP Security (IPSec) and Transport Layer Security (TLS) tunnels. a VPN connection is that you will be able to connect your Amazon VPC to other remote networks securely.
+Although it is true that a VPN provides a cost-effective, hybrid connection from your VPC to your on-premises data centers, it certainly does not bypasses the public Internet.
+A VPN connection actually goes through the public Internet, unlike the AWS Direct Connect connection which has a direct and dedicated connection to your on-premises network.

+## AWS Direct Connect
+AWS Direct Connect connection which has a direct and dedicated connection to your on-premises network.

 ## AWS PrivateLink
 It enables you to privately connect your VPC to supported AWS services, services hosted by other AWS accounts (VPC endpoint services), and supported AWS Marketplace partner services.
 You do not require an internet gateway, NAT device, public IP address, AWS Direct Connect connection, or VPN connection to communicate with the service.
 Traffic between your VPC and the service does not leave the Amazon network.